Robotics 101: A Complete Guide to Warehouse Robots by Application

 AS/RSs are most commonly used for order picking and storage — including order consolidation, kitting, and buffering — as well as assembly line optimisation, replenishment and returns.
 By retrieving and transporting goods between aisles, AS/RSs allow warehouses to cut down on labour and let workers focus on more valuable tasks, such as packaging and posting goods.
 After having deployed a great number of AS/RSs, retail giant Alibaba reduced its warehouse labour by 70%, thereby skyrocketing their operations and tripling their output.
 One downside to AS/RS systems is that they typically take up significant space in the facility.

 Signs that it may be time for an AS/RS include: workers are spending too much time replenishing, travelling or searching for products; there are too many picking errors or damaged items; inventory is misplaced or missing; workers are at risk of getting injured, and; the facility has reached its maximum capacity and cannot keep up with the order demand.
-To give you an overview of what types of AS/RSs there are on the market and what cost factors you should keep in mind, we have put our findings together in the table below.

 Automated Storage and Retrieval Systems (AS/RSs)